openandclose/tosixinch/docs/options.rst

     | (None)

     Specify output PDF file name.
-    If not provided (default), the script makes up some name. see `PDF_File <overview.html#dword-PDF_File>`__.
+    If not provided (default), the program makes up some name. see `PDF_File <overview.html#dword-PDF_File>`__.

 ---